The Rise and Fall of the Great Powers: The United States

 From the Civil War to the first half of the 20th century, the United States' economy benefited from high agricultural production, plentiful raw materials, technological advancements and financial inflows.
 During this time the U.S. did not have to contend with foreign dangers.
 From 1860 to 1914, U.S. exports increased sevenfold, resulting in huge trade surpluses.
 By 1945 the U.S. both enjoyed high productivity and was the only major industrialized nation intact after World War II.
 From the 1960s onward, the U.S. saw a relative decline in its share of world production and trade.
 By the 1980s, the U.S. experienced declining exports of agricultural and manufactured goods.
 In the space of a few years, the U.S. went from being the largest creditor to the largest debtor nation.
 At the same time, the federal debt was growing at an increasing pace.
 This situation is typical of declining hegemons.

 The United States has the typical problems of a great power, which include balancing guns and butter and investments for economic growth.
 The U.S.' growing military commitment to every continent (other than Antarctica) and the growing cost of military hardware severely limit available options.
 Kennedy compares the U.S.' situation to Great Britain's prior to World War I. He comments that the map of U.S. bases is similar to Great Britain's before World War I.

 As military expenses grow, this reduces investments in economic growth, which eventually "leads to the downward spiral of slower growth, heavier taxes, deepening domestic splits over spending priorities, and weakening capacity to bear the burdens of defense".
 Kennedy's advice is as follows:

+Upward Spiral

+Upward Spiral is a term used by Paul Kennedy in his book The Rise and Fall of Great Powers to describe the continually rising cost of military equipment relative to civilian manufactured goods.
+According to Kennedy there is an upward spiral at work in "all areas" of military production which is "becoming increasingly divergent from the commercial".
+The desire for state-of-the-art weaponry is meant to be pushing up the cost.